JohnWCartmell/ERScript/xml/readme.md

 -------
 The following are all souce file:

 * _ERA..logical.xml_ is a logical ER model of the concepts of entity, relationship and attribute (e, r and a).
 In one way of speaking _ERA..logical.xml_ is an instance of itself.
-More precisely it is an instance of _ERA.physical.xml_.
+More precisely it is an instance of _ERA..physical.xml_ (see below).

 * _ERAdiagrammed..logical.xml_ extends _ERA..logical.xml_ to be a logical ER model of the e,r and a concepts along with a presentation on a diagram in the ER style.